 Talking about your headache might be tough (and, honestly, the last thing you feel like doing while dealing with one), but bridging that gap is important, especially when it comes to communicating with your doctor.

-According to migraine expert and Cove medical advisor, Dr. Sara Crystal, using the right words to describe your headache to a physician can help you get a diagnosis and find treatment that works.
+According to migraine expert and Cove Medical Director Dr. Sara Crystal, using the right words to describe your headache to a physician can help you get a diagnosis and find treatment that works.

 So, how should you describe your headache to help your doctor get you a diagnosis?
 Know that a physician will likely ask you several questions to learn more about your condition.